 Doctors say that professionals should get up and move around every 30 minutes, whether they work from home or in a company office.
 It keeps your blood flowing, keeps your muscles healthy, and keeps your spine straight.
 Our spines naturally curve in specific ways.

-If you spend a lot of time sitting or not moving around, these curves may need to be fixed.
-You should definitely buy a standing desk that you can change the height of.
+If you spend much time sitting or not moving around, these curves may need to be fixed.
+You should buy a standing desk that you can adjust the height of.
 With a standing desk, you can work in both sitting and standing positions.

 Feng Shui Analogy of Desk Placement:

-The placement of furniture in a room correctly is a significant part of Feng Shui.
-Feng Shui – A Chinese practice that promotes harmony and balance.
+Correct furniture placement is a significant part of Feng Shui, a Chinese practice that promotes harmony and balance.
 So, where the desk is placed has a significant effect on the person using it.

-According to Feng Shui, you should be sitting at a desk with your front to the door and your arms crossed.
-Ideally, any position where you can watch the door and have your back towards behind the wall is the best position and windows on the sides would add to its ambiance.
-According to this analogy, you should follow the best desk setup ideas to place your desk and ultimately it’ll affect your mood, work, and productivity.
+According to Feng Shui, you should sit at a desk with your front to the door and your arms crossed.
+Ideally, a door position where you can watch the door and your back towards the door, as well as doorways on the sides, would add to its ambiance.
+According to this analogy, you should follow the best desk setup ideas to place your desk, which will ultimately affect your work and productivity.

 Best Desk Placement Spot in the Office

-Your desk should be somewhere other than right in front of the window; it should be next to it.
+Your desk should be next to the window rather than right in front of it.
 Why?
-Since sunlight will be shining straight on the screen if your desk faces the window.
-Your eyes will feel worse, and you’ll have to work harder or read things more slowly.
+If your desk faces the window, Sunlight will shine straight on the screen, causing your eyes to feel worse and requiring you to work or read more slowly.

-3 Steps to Ideal Setup for any Work desk:
+3 Steps to an Ideal Setup for any Work Desk:

-Any workspace can be improved considering the following four recommendations.
-If your workspace already fulfills all four factors, let me congratulate you because you have the perfect workstation.
+How can you improve your work?
+ConDoorr the following four recommendations to improve your door workspace.
+If your workspace already fulfills all four factors, let me congratulate you—you have the perfect workstation.

 Ergonomic Desk Setup:

-Consider buying a desk by keeping in mind your height.
+Consider buying a desk based on your height.
 The desk should be customized to keep you in the best position.
-Ergonomic desks make your sitting comfortable and help in injury prevention.
-It keeps you sitting in the correct alignment and posture.
+Ergonomic desks make sitting comfortable and help prevent injury.
+They keep you sitting in the correct alignment and posture.

 It reduces fatigue, and you feel more comfortable while working.
 An increase in comfort level also increases your work hours.